The Comprehensive Studies Department is a part of the College Transitions Division at Tri-County Technical College.

 What is Express Track?

-Express Track classes utilize computer software in a computer lab setting.
+Express Track classes utilize the MyFoundationsLab software in a computer lab setting.
 After completing a diagnostic test to determine exactly what he/she knows and doesn’t know, each student will be placed on an individualized “Learning Path.”
 These classes are designed to take the instructors “off the stage” and put them in the classroom to offer individualized, on-demand instruction based on individual student needs.

 Why Express Track?

 Express Track students spend more than 80% of their time actually doing math and English work.
 Because they will be practicing, learning, and mastering what they individually need to know, students can progress through as much of their pre-curriculum sequence as possible and move into the credit classes required for their programs more quickly.

 A student’s math and/or English placement after completing the Express Track experience is based on successful completion of the modules on his/her Learning Path.
 Because of the individualized nature of the Express Track, students exit at different levels.
 The class instructor or a Comprehensive Studies adviser will help students determine their next steps.